mdbtools/mdbtools/README.md

 `--disable-glib` flag, in which case MDB Tools will use an internal implementation of GLib's functions.

-configure can be passed any of the following flags to turn on other capabilities.
+configure can be passed any of the following flags to turn on or off other capabilities.
 Note that the options `--with-unixodbc` and `--with-iodbc` are mutually exclusive.